deidrebrin/shell-workshop/_episodes/01-intro.md

 The next few lessons will explore the ways Nelle can achieve this.
 More specifically,
-they explain how she can use a command shell to run the `goostats.sh` program, using loops to automate the repetitive steps of entering file names, so that her computer can work while she writes her paper.
+they explain how she can use a command shell to run the `goostats.sh` program, including automating the repetitive steps of entering file names, so that her computer can work while she writes her paper.

 As a bonus,